rajeshkarmaker/brick-and-ball/README.md

 # Bricks and Ball
 Break the bricks using the ball.
 A simple fun game made using Scratch.
+This was my CS50 week-0 project.
 Use your mouse or touchscreen to enjoy the game.

 Play it here: [https://scratch.mit.edu/projects/996611819](https://scratch.mit.edu/projects/996611819)